 PREDEVELOPMENT DESIGN STORM

 POST-CONSTRUCTION DESIGN STORM FREQUENCY (24-Hour Duration) New Development Regulated Activities Redevelopment Regulated Activities

 2-Year 1-Year 2-Year

-5-Year 5-Year 5-Year
+5-Year 2-Year 5-Year

-10-Year 10-Year 10-Year
+10-Year 2-Year 10-Year

 25-Year 25-Year 25-Year

 50-Year 50-Year 50-Year

 100-Year 100-Year 100-Year

-- B. For modeling purposes, the predevelopment ground cover conditions shall be determined using the corresponding ground cover assumptions presented in § 165.23D of this chapter. - C. For regulated activities involving only redevelopment, no peak flow rate controls are required when, and only if, the total regulated impervious surface area is at least 20% less than the total existing impervious surface area to be disturbed by the regulated activity.
-In all cases where this requirement is not met, the redevelopment regulated activity shall achieve the peak flow rate controls presented in Table 165-22.1, using the redevelopment ground cover assumptions presented in § 165-23D.
+- B. For modeling purposes, the Predevelopment ground cover conditions shall be determined using the corresponding ground cover assumptions presented in Subsection 309.D of this Ordinance. - C. For Regulated Activities involving only Redevelopment, no peak flow rate controls are required when and only if the total Regulated Impervious Surface area is at least twenty percent (20%) less than the total existing Impervious Surface area to be disturbed by the Regulated Activity.
+In all cases where this requirement is not met, the Redevelopment Regulated Activity shall achieve the peak flow rate controls presented in Table 308.1, using the Redevelopment Ground Cover Assumptions presented in Subsection 309.D.
 This design criterion for Redevelopment is only permitted with approval of Municipal Engineer.
-It shall result in no impact on downstream properties.
+It shall result in no impact on downstream properties. - D. Only the area of the proposed Regulated Activity shall be subject to the peak flow rate control standards of this Ordinance.
+Undisturbed areas for which the discharge point has not changed are not subject to the peak flow rate control standards. - E. Areas located outside of the Site (i.e., areas outside of the Regulated Activity) that drain through a proposed Site are not subject to peak flow rate control requirements.
+Drainage facilities located on the Site shall be designed to safely convey flows from outside of the Site through the Site. - F. When a Regulated Activity contains or is divided by multiple drainage areas, the peak flow rate controls shall be separately addressed for each drainage area.

-- D. Only the area of the proposed regulated activity shall be subject to the peak flow rate control standards of this chapter.
-Undisturbed areas for which the discharge point has not changed are not subject to the peak flow rate control standards. - E. Areas located outside of the site (i.e., areas outside of the regulated activity) that drain through a proposed site are not subject to peak flow rate control requirements.
-Drainage facilities located on the site shall be designed to safely convey flows from outside of the site through the site. - F. When a regulated activity contains or is divided by multiple drainage areas, the peak flow rate controls shall be separately addressed for each drainage area. - G. The effect of structural and nonstructural stormwater management practices implemented as part of the overall site design may be taken into consideration when calculating total storage volume and peak flow rates.
+G. The effect of structural and non-structural stormwater management practices implemented as part of the overall Site design may be taken into consideration when calculating total storage volume and peak flow rates.